WIT-IoT-Apps-2021/microbit-ble-vue/README.md

 ### Connecting the micro:bit to a desktop/laptop

 You may have to enable a flag in the browser to allow Web Bluetooth connections on desktop.
-To do this go to the flags page ([Google Chrome/Chromium](chrome://flags/#enable-experimental-web-platform-features), [Microsoft Edge](edge://flags/#enable-experimental-web-platform-features)), enable the `Experimental Web Platform Features` flag and re-launch the browser.
+To do this go to the flags page, enable the `Experimental Web Platform Features` flag and re-launch the browser.

+#### Browser Flags (Experiments) Page Locations

+Enter the URL below in the address bar of your preferred browser to access the flags (Experiments) page

+- Google Chrome/Chromium: `chrome://flags/#enable-experimental-web-platform-features`
+- Microsoft Edge: `edge://flags/#enable-experimental-web-platform-features`

 ## Useful Tools